15 Dimensional Analysis

 and the equation is, therefore, dimensionally homogeneous.

-so that the system units do not matter.
+so that the system of units (SI or USC) does not matter.
 When undertaking derivations and developing equations, it is often desirable to work in non-dimensional forms.

 Satisfying Dimensional Homogeneity